 Not everyone, no. But it’s certainly a common phenomenon.
 Research shows that the average woman gains around 5 pounds weight during menopause.

 Women who gain weight during menopause typically start to notice the scale creeping up a few years before their periods stop during perimenopause.
-This is when hormonal fluctuations begin, and keeping a healthy BMI becomes more of a challenge.
+This is when hormonal fluctuations begin, and keeping a healthy weight becomes more of a challenge.

 Hormone replacement therapy (HRT) is sometimes prescribed to help alleviate the bothersome symptoms of menopause, including hot flashes and night sweats.